Engine Heater Plug-Ins

 UAF appreciates the many visitors and tourists that come to our campus each year.
 Some come as guests of campus residents, others simply to visit, and many to participate in our summer programs such as commencement, Summer Fine Arts Camp and others.
 Some of our visitors will arrive in motor homes and with travel trailers.
 While not wanting to compete with local campgrounds, we do recognize that our guests may occasionally overnight on campus.
 Although we are not equipped with dump stations, water hook-ups, or laundry facilities, we do want our overnight guests to be comfortable.
 The following guidelines will assist UAF in being a good host:

-- Visitors staying over-night in self-contained units are also asked to park in Lot 4F.
-Maps are available in our Bus Shelters.
+- Maps are available in our Bus Shelters.
 Long term (more than 3 days) overnight parking is not permitted.

 - Visitors who are guests of campus residential housing tenants may park in the residence driveways, or on the street in front of the residence, unless otherwise posted.
 In no event will the unit be allowed to obstruct traffic or safety.

 - Visitors who are sponsored by a department or who are a participant in a specific summer campus event and anticipate a stay of more than three (3) days must obtain a permit from Parking Services.
 The sponsoring department should obtain a permit in advance of the scheduled event.

 - Visitors are encouraged to ride our campus buses.
 There is no charge for this service.
 Schedules and routes are posted in the Bus Shelters.